bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ### Column: Label

 The `Label` column contains a presentation label for the datafile column being described.
-Labels are strings.
+Labels are strings and they are usually a human readable form of the [Id](#column-id) column.
+In the case where data represents the response to survery questions, the label is typically equal to the text of the question that was asked.

 For a given row, the value of this column is OPTIONAL but recommended.

-### Column: Description

-The `Description` column contains a description of datafile column being described.
-In the case where data represents the response to survery questions, the description is equal to the text of the question that was asked.

-For a given row, the value of this column is OPTIONAL.

 ### Column: Required